AdobeDocs/audience-manager.zh-Hant/help/using/features/declared-ids.md

 ### `DPID`和`DPUUID`

 Audience Manager compares and matches the combined `DPID` and `DPUUID` to a corresponding user ID in our system.
 If an ID does not exist, Audience Manager creates a new user ID and synchronizes it to the `DPID/DPUUID` combination.
-Once Audience Manager matches or creates a user ID (the `UUID`) it returns that ID in the [!DNL JSON] response to the cookie in the client&#39;s domain (first-party cookie) or other local storage.
+Once Audience Manager matches or creates a user ID (the `UUID`) it returns that ID in the [!DNL JSON] response to the cookie in the client's domain (first-party cookie) or other local storage.

-Call this function when you&#39;re using [!UICONTROL DIL] v6.1 or earlier.
+Call this function when you're using [!UICONTROL DIL] v6.1 or earlier.
 However, this function has been deprecated in favor of the new version that gets [!UICONTROL declared IDs] from the [!UICONTROL Experience Cloud ID Service].

 <pre class="js"><code>DIL. create({
 合作夥伴：「合作夥伴名稱」，